Crash snarls traffic on I-85 at E. Club Blvd. near Durham

 Law enforcement had the southbound lanes of I-85 closed until 1:30 p.m. when one lane reopened.

-A CBS 17 crew spotted a dump truck on its side on the shoulder while images from the scene show barriers in the median ripped in half.
+A CBS 17 crew spotted a dump truck and tractor-trailer on their sides on the shoulder while images from the scene show barriers in the median ripped in half.

 Drivers are encouraged to avoid the area as backups in the southbound lanes extend more than two miles to near Red Mill Road.